 Jeju Island is a volcanic island rich in stone and strong gusty wind.
-Boasting in clear water, clean air and pollution free environment, Jeju produce the country’s favourite winter fruits: Mil-gam 밀감 or Gam-gyul 감귤 (Tangerine) and Hallabong Orange 한라봉.
-While visiting the island in late spring- early summer (May to June), you’ll find snow-white tangerine blossoms covering the entire island, provided the honey bees an ideal floral resource to create these slightly citrusy, refreshing tangerine honey.
+Boasting in clear water, clean air and a pollution-free environment, Jeju produce the country’s favourite winter fruits: Tangerine, Mil-gam (밀감) or Gam-gyul (감귤) and Hallabong Orange (한라봉).
+While visiting the island in late spring- early summer (May to June), you’ll find snow-white tangerine blossoms covering the entire island, providing the honey bees with an ideal environment to create these slightly citrusy, refreshing tangerine honey.

-Thanks MYBEES for sending me these lovely local honey, more recipes using MYBEES honey coming up so stay tune.
+Thank you MYBEES for sending these lovely Jeju local honey!
 Now please excuse me as I enjoy my ddeokbokki while it is hot!

 Pan-Fried Korean Rice Cake with Jeju Tangerine Honey Recipe 제주 밀감 꿀 떡볶이